rakeshkolpepatil/Notes/C++_Notes.md

   delete p_number;                // Free the memory
   p_number = nullptr;             // Set pointer to nullptr

   delete p_number;                // ✅ Safe: Deleting nullptr does nothing
   ```
 - It's important to note that you should only use `delete` on pointers that `were dynamically allocated using new`.
-- Attempting to delete a pointer that was not dynamically allocated or attempting to delete the same memory twice can lead to undefined behavior and potential crashes.
+- **Attempting to delete a pointer that was not dynamically allocated or attempting to delete the same memory twice can lead to undefined behavior and potential crashes**.

 - Additionally, it's crucial to ensure that you have a matching `delete` or `delete[]` (for arrays) for every `new` or `new[]` in your code.
-- Failing to do so can result in memory leaks, where dynamically allocated memory is not properly freed, leading to a gradual increase in memory usage over time.
+- **Failing to do so can result in memory leaks, where dynamically allocated memory is not properly freed, leading to a gradual increase in memory usage over time**.

 ### Dangling pointer
-- A dangling pointer points to memory that is no longer valid.
+- **A dangling pointer points to memory that is no longer valid**.
-- Trying to dereference or use it will result in undefined behavior.
+- **Trying to dereference or use it will result in undefined behavior**.
 - Following 3 types of behavior will lead to creation of dangling pointers
-  1. Uninitialized pointer
+  1. **Uninitialized pointer**
-  2. Deleted Pointer
+  2. **Deleted Pointer**
-  3. Multiple Pointers pointing to same memory location (and one gets deleted)
+  3. **Multiple Pointers pointing to same memory location (and one gets deleted)**

 - Solution to the dangling pointer problem
-  - Always initialize pointers
+  - **Always initialize pointers**
-  - Set pointers to `nullptr` after deleting.
+  - **Set pointers to `nullptr` after deleting.**
-  - If multiple pointers point to the same memory, clearly define ownership and avoid double deletion.
+  - **If multiple pointers point to the same memory, clearly define ownership and avoid double deletion.**

 ## `'new'` Operator Failure
 - The `'new'` operator rarely fails in practice.